KevinTsaiCodes/kevintsaicodes.github.io/_posts/2023-11-27-PyTorch-GPU-Installation.md

 **PyTorch (with CUDA) Installation**

-After activating your self-defined virtual environment in the Anaconda command prompt, the installation command for PyTorch (with CUDA) is as follows:
+After activating your self-defined _virtual environment_ in the Anaconda command prompt, the installation command for PyTorch (with CUDA) is as follows:

     pip3 install torch torchvision torchtext torchaudio --index-url https://download.pytorch.org/whl/cu118

-⚠️**Need to be noticed!**
+⚠️ **Need to be noticed!** ⚠️

 **Cheat Sheet of PyTorch**: [Link](https://hackmd.io/@rh0jTfFDTO6SteMDq91tgg/HkDRHKLrU)